p-programming-language/plang/CONTRIBUTE.md

     - This is where all unit tests reside (via mocha).
 These tests assure that each aspect of the lexer, parser, binder, resolver, type checker, and interpreter works as expected.

 ### tests/
-Here are simple example files written in P that are executed during unit tests.
+Here are simple test files written in P that are executed during unit tests.
 When writing new examples, keep in mind that if any element of P errors during execution, unit tests will fail.